jn-z/SSNet2/README.md

-## SSNet2 Detection on Wideband signal
+## SSNet2: a novel communication wideband signal detection network with start-stop points, which can be trained without special candidate anchors.

 ## Overview